Position: Principal Investigator

 Salary: Commensurate with level of experience

-PIs will be expected to mentor trainees, and to build collaborations both within and outside the OICR community.
-In addition to base funds provided by the Institute to support the PI's salary and personnel, PIs are expected to raise additional research funds from external competitive granting agencies.
-The OICR will assist PIs in obtaining faculty appointments at the University of Toronto or another affiliated academic institution.
+The PI will be expected to mentor trainees, and to build collaborations both within and outside the OICR community.
+In addition to base funds provided by the Institute to support the PI's salary and personnel, the PI is expected to raise additional research funds from external competitive granting agencies.
+The OICR will assist the PI in obtaining faculty appointments at the University of Toronto or another affiliated academic institution.

-· For senior and intermediate-level PIs, international recognition and a strong publication record of relevance, proven leadership and management experience including the building of strong research teams, as well as a strong record of mentorship and/or teaching;
+- For senior and intermediate-level PIs, international recognition and a strong publication record of relevance, proven leadership and management experience including the building of strong research teams, as well as a strong record of grant-funding and mentorship.

 OICR is an innovative cancer research institute located in the MaRS Centre in the Discovery District in downtown Toronto.
 OICR is addressing significant challenges in cancer research with multi-disciplinary, multi-institutional teams.
 New discoveries to prevent, detect and treat cancer will be moved from the bench to practical applications in patients.
 The OICR team is growing quickly.
 We are innovative, dedicated professionals who bring expertise to each of our roles.
 We are looking for individuals interested in being part of a culture of excellence that will result in Ontario being recognized internationally as a leading jurisdiction for cancer research.